microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/accesspackagecatalog-list-resourceroles.md

 ## Optional query parameters

-This method uses OData query parameters to construct the response.
+This method supports the `$filter` and `$expand` OData query parameters to customize the response.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers